dirigible-io/dirigible-io.github.io/_posts/blogs/2016-01-21-blogs_dirigible_custom_ds_3.markdown

 These are all important considerations when implementing and using the result sets returned by queries.

-##Provisioning
+###Provisioning
 The setup of a Mongo DB data source is no different from what we already did in [Part I](http://www.dirigible.io/blogs/2016/01/07/blogs_dirigible_custom_ds_1.html), so here we shall cut short and focus only on the details that you need to provide.

 #####Step 1: Provision JDBC drivers classes
 Get the JDBC driver source from [Github](https://github.com/eclipselabs/mongodb-jdbc-driver) and use [Maven](https://maven.apache.org/) to build.
-Copy the build result in Tomcatís lib directory.
+Copy the build result in Tomcat‚Äôs lib directory.

 #####Step 2: Bind a Data Source to JNDI
-Edit Tomcatís conf/context.xml to add a resource:
+Edit Tomcat‚Äôs conf/context.xml to add a resource:

 	<Resource name="jdbc/MongoDB" auth="Container"
 				type="javax.sql.DataSource"